 The right panel of the Debug Simulation Window shows the compiled properties of the selected object.
 See Object Properties for a detailed list of these properties.
-The agent task panel is particularly useful when tracking down why an agent is being deleted.
+Agent properties are particularly useful when tracking down why an agent is being deleted or not behaving as expected.
 The task panel shows the list of tasks in the agent's to-do list, including the current active task.
+The action panel shows a history of all actions that have been applied to an agent and summarizes the results.